ericvprice/rubric/README.md

 }
  ```

 Asynchronous engine composition follows analogously.
 Set `ProcessInParallel` flag to `true` to enable parallel processing of rules.
-By default, the engine executes serailly.
+By default, the engine executes serially.
+Parallelization of inputs is enabled in the `Apply*` calls.

-## Debug, Logging, and Exceptions
+## Exceptions

-Once an engine is constructed, you can view a dump of the rules (and their ordering) by examining their properties.
-All rules are exposed via appropriately named properties.
-In addition, when debugging inside the rules, the engine context will always contain an instance of the engine available for you to inspect under the `ContextKeys.ENGINE` key.

-When an exception is thrown during execution, the exception is wrapped in an `EngineHaltException` which provides the current input and output (as applicable to the rule type the exception occured in) as well as the captured engine context.
-When executing an asynchronous engine in parallel mode, an `AggregateException` will be thrown instead, with each concurrently executing rule that threw the exception being wrapped in an `EngineHaltException` as above.
+When an non-engine exception is thrown during execution, the exception is wrapped is passed to an optionally provided exception handler (by default, the exception is not caught).
+Users may short-circuit engine execution using `ItemHaltException` and `EngineHaltException` which will halt the execution of the current item or the entire engine's execution, respectively.
+These can be thrown directly from the rules, or from a custom exception handler.
+The engine will populate these 2 known exceptions with contextual information, and place the exception the `LastException` property.
+These exceptions are not rethrown.

+In asynchronous engines, all the above statements apply, except that if one is executing either rules (for `ItemHaltException`) or inputs (for `EngineHaltException`) asynchronously, the engine will attempt to cancel all other tasks being executed in parallel.
+Long running rules can check the cancellation token (or pass it to other async functions) to allow graceful exiting.
+The engine can guarantee that:

+1) As soon as any `*HaltException` is encountered, any parallized tasks have their cancellation requested through their token.
+2) All internal paralllized tasks in the engine check the cancellation token before executing each piece of user code, and will exit as soon as possible.

+`TaskCancelledException`s caused by user-cancellation of the provided token will be bubbled up and not processed by the exception handling mechanism.
+The user should handle this exception appropriately.
+Uncaught `TaskCancellationException`s not arising from the same token provided by the user will be processed as any other normal exception.

+## Logging and Debugging

-The engines also accept a `Microsoft.Extensions.Logging.Abstractions.ILogger` instance and will output trace statements as the execute.
+The engines accept a `Microsoft.Extensions.Logging.Abstractions.ILogger` instance and will output trace statements as they execute user code.
 This logger may be accessed through the context with the key `ContextKeys.LOGGER` key within rules.

 ## License